-Martini Fiero and Tonic is considered a perfect aperitivo cocktail since it’s not too sweet and has some tangy sourness.
+Martini Fiero and Tonic are considered a perfect aperitivo cocktail since it’s not too sweet and has some tangy sourness.
 This contrast is perfect to prepare the appetite before the main meal.

 Amari is plural for Amaro and means bitter in Italian.
 They are a family of liquors that are mainly bitter and just a bit sweet.

 They’re usually made with a base of wine and herbs and spices.
-One of the most popular ones are Campari or our Aperol Spritz Cocktail.
+One of the most popular ones is Campari or our Aperol Spritz Cocktail.

 Prepare this Martini Fiero and Tonic alongside a lovely Mediterranean-inspired Aperitivo to entertain and amaze your guests at your next gathering with friends!